 Colleges, out of their charitable resources, are actively committed to raising and allocating money for access bursaries and other grants for those who would otherwise find it difficult to undertake a course of study in Cambridge.
-They are responsible for the effective publicising within each College of all relevant information about student support funds (e.g. Newton Trust Bursaries, Access to Learning Funds, childcare grants and bursaries, College hardship funds), for advising individual students on their eligibility for such funds, and giving assistance with student support applications.
-Up-to-date information about sources of additional funding is available to Tutors and Senior Tutors, e.g. via links on the Senior Tutors' web-site, and for graduate students through the Board of Graduate Studies.
+They are responsible for the effective publicising within each College of all relevant information about student support funds, for advising individual students on their eligibility for such funds, and giving assistance with student support applications.
+Up-to-date information about sources of funding is available on the Senior Tutors' website.